 Gattex works by regeneration of cells in the intestinal lining, slowing down transit through the gut and increasing blood flow, allowing for increased nutrient absorption.
 In studies, the drug was associated with achieving and maintaining clinically meaningful reductions in PN and IV fluid volume in adult subjects with short bowel syndrome.

 Participants Sought for a Short Bowel Syndrome (SBS) Research Study for Children Up To 17 Years of Age on Parenteral Nutrition

 Description: Short bowel syndrome is a rare disorder.
 This 24-week, double-blind study is evaluating the safety and effectiveness of teduglutide in children up to the ages of 17 with short bowel syndrome (SBS).
 Teduglutide is currently an approved medicine for adults with SBS.
 The aim of the study is to increase absorption of nutrients which may result in decreased parenteral support.

-> Study Population: The study is in a pediatric patient population of males and females with SBS dependent on Parenteral Support – the upper age limit is 17 years of age.
-The study will take place in the US, Canada, Finland, Italy, UK, France, and Germany.
+Study Population: The study is in a pediatric patient population of males and females with SBS dependent on Parenteral Support – the upper age limit is 17 years of age.
+The study will take place in the US, Canada, Belgium, Finland, Italy, UK, France, and Germany.

-> Phase: Phase III
+Phase: Phase III

 Participants Sought for a Long-term Study of Patients with Short Bowel Syndrome (SBS)